Louis XV: Personal government (1743–1757)

 The end of the war had caused celebration in Paris, but the publication of the details of the treaty on 14 January 1749 caused dismay and anger.
 The Stuart pretender Charles Edward Stuart refused to leave Paris and was acclaimed by the Parisians.
 He was finally arrested on 10 December 1748, and transported by force to Switzerland.
 The French military commanders, including de Saxe, were furious about giving up the Austrian Netherlands.
 The King's defense of his action was practical: he did not want the Netherlands to be a permanent source of contention between France and other powers; he also felt that France had already reached its proper borders, and it was better to cultivate its prosperity rather than make it larger.
 His basis was also religious; he had been taught by Fleury that the Seventh Commandment forbade taking the property of others by fraud or violence.
 Louis often cited a Latin maxim declaring, "if anyone who asks by what means he can best defend a kingdom, the answer is, by never wishing to augment it."
 He also received support from Voltaire, who wrote, "It seems better, and even more useful for the court of France to think about the happiness of its allies, rather than to be given two or three Flemish towns which would have been the eternal object of jealousy."
-The King did not have the communication skills to explain his decision to the French public, and did not see any need to do so.
-The news that the king had restored the Southern Netherlands to Austria was met with disbelief and bitterness.
+Louis lacked the communicative skills to explain his decision to the French public, and further, did not see any need to do so.
+The news that the King had returned the Southern Netherlands to Austria was met with disbelief and bitterness.
 The French obtained so little of what they had fought for that they adopted the expressions Bête comme la paix ("Stupid as the peace") and Travailler pour le roi de Prusse ("To work for the king of Prussia", i.e. working for nothing).